 The first thing you’ll notice is the pleasant smell of Green Gobbler Cold Pressed Orange Oil Concentrate.
 It is made of an all-natural formula, mainly food-grade orange oil.

-Its scent can push you to clean not just cabinets, but also glass, metal, granite, tiles, brick and concrete.
+Its scent pushes me to clean not just cabinets, but also glass, metal, granite, tiles, brick and concrete.
 Its ingredients don’t scrimp on performance, as it’s equally potent against grease spatter, food splatters, and caked-on dirt.

-Although not a spray-on, you just need to dissolve a small portion of this heavy duty cleaner in water.
-Apply the solution with a microfiber cloth ion cabinet surfaces and interior and let it sit for a while.
+Although not a spray-on, I just need to dissolve a small portion of this heavy duty cleaner in water.
+I apply the solution with a microfiber cloth on cabinet surfaces and the interior and let it sit for a while.
+Even most deep cleaning services use this cabinet degreaser to clean kitchen cabinets.

-Then, you can wipe the grease away with a dry microfiber rag.
-You can then feel your cabinet’s clean and grease-free.
+Then, I wipe the grease away with a dry microfiber rag.
+I can then feel my cabinet’s clean and grease-free.

-Some users note that this kitchen degreaser leaves some sticky residue on the surface.
-Another disadvantage is its scent can be a source of discomfort and headaches for some people.
+This kitchen degreaser leaves some sticky residue on the surface.
+Another disadvantage is its scent can be a source of discomfort and headaches.

 What Could Be Improved